cfgauss/r-novice-gapminder/_episodes/03-data-structures.md

 > {: .solution}
 {: .challenge}

 Vectors can be made up of any of the basic data types.
-We can use the `str` command to tell us some basic information about our vectors.

 Character Vectors: